 Fear is an utterly negative emotion.
 It can cause physical tension, shortness or difficulty in breathing and increased heartrate, all of which on top of the stresses that running puts on the body are unhelpful.
 Sure, it may serve a purpose in life and death circumstances, but we have a remarkable ability to let it creep, in an irrational way, into our daily lives.
 Fear of being seen jogging by anyone who might know us…..fear of being laughed at by total strangers…...fear of being seen with a beetroot face…..all common threads on this forum alongside the fear of not wanting to “FAIL” a particular run.

-Voicing our fears can be helpful, especially when there is the reassuring presence of this forum to confirm you that you will be okay.
+Voicing our fears can be helpful, especially when there is the reassuring presence of this forum to confirm that you will be okay.
 However, the language that we use and the way we think through these “fears” to ourselves has a potent effect on how we feel about something and how others relate to our concerns.
 C25k is a series of challenges, superbly constructed to keep us progressing to the target of 3 x 30 minute runs.
 None of them should be dreaded or feared and I believe even using those words can subliminally raise anxiety.
 We limit ourselves by telling ourselves and others that we will never be able to do something.
 So leave your anxieties at home.
 Running should be stress free and you will actually perform better without those self imposed stresses...........relax, physically and mentally.......

 Starting to run C25k, nearly four years ago, flooded me with an absurd surge of optimism, which has stayed with me, although maybe not quite as extreme now as back then.
 It was bolstered by the beacon of supportive positivity that is this forum.
 Running has changed my confidence and self esteem along with all physical benefits gained and all that is reflected in my life and relationships.